-As social media marketing consultants in Charleston, South Carolina, we help businesses and organizations take advantage of the marketing opportunities such as using Facebook.
+As social media marketing consultants and digital ad agency in Charleston, South Carolina, we help businesses and organizations take advantage of the marketing opportunities such as using Facebook.
 Facebook remains the top social network social media site of choice for adults 35 years of age and older.
 There are 1.44 billion active users, many whom check Facebook daily.

 Many of our clients already have a Facebook business page.
 However, few of them have taken advantage of many of Facebook’s features to optimize their page for their audience.
 In this article, we’ll show you some of the more advanced optimization features you may have overlooked that can help you get noticed and to get you more business through Facebook